Can face fat be lost?

 The best way to approach cardio, in my opinion, is to use a combination of HIIT with slow steady state cardio.

-Intense exercise like HIIT and/or CrossFit circuits are incredible for burning a ton of calories.
+Intense exercise like HIIT and/or CrossFit circuits are incredible for burning a ton of calories (which does lead to fat loss).

 Something else also happens when you train with intensity.